Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_02_Using_Integrated_Memory_Controller_with_NoC/README.md

 ```
 The waveform window shows the transaction view of all the AXI interfaces in the design.
 To
 avoid clutter, delete all but the two waveforms labeled **M_AXI**.
 These are the input ports to the
 NoC.
-The waveforms start at around 3.3 μs.
+Note that the waveforms start at around 3.3 μs.
 This is when the memory controller
 completes its internal calibration and comes out of reset.
 Traffic on `axi_noc_1` completes at
 about 5.1 μs and `axi_noc_0` completes at about 4.3 μs.
 Zoom in on the time region
 encompassing all of the traffic and expand both waveforms, as shown in the following figure.